-The census day for this course is Wednesday, September 11, 2013.
+This course is offered during Fall 1(August 25 - October 15).
+The census day for Fall 1 is Tuesday, September 02, 2014.
 This is the date the course becomes a part of your permanent college transcript.
-I am fully committed to my students and DO NOT expect anyone to withdraw from this course; however, I am required to let you know that the last day to drop this course and receive a "W" on your transcript is Tuesday, November 12, 2013.
+I am fully committed to my students and DO NOT expect anyone to withdraw from this course; however, I am required to let you know that the last day to drop this course and receive a "W" on your transcript is Wednesday, October 01, 2014.